 Meal replacement shakes are a portable and convenient option for an on-the-go meal.

 They may be an effective way to reduce your calorie intake and lose weight.
-As you can see, scientific literature supports the use of meal replacement as an effective and healthy means of dieting.
+As you can see, the scientific literature supports the use of meal replacement as an effective and healthy means of dieting.
 However, it must be used with caution, as it is beneficial only in moderation.